10 – Swamped

 # 3 – Our Truth

-Featured as the first single in Lacuna Coil’s album Karmacode, the song “Our Truth” reminds us much about the pivotal role played by Cristina Scabbia in this band.
+Featured as the first single in Lacuna Coil’s album Karmacode, the song “Our Truth” reminds us much of the pivotal role played by Cristina Scabbia in this band.
 The song delves into denying and forgetting one’s past by creating a new truth as the clock ticks.
 From the moment the song begins, you can feel some profound Asian influence.
-“Our Truth” is based heavily on the Phrygian modes, which characterizes Arabic and Egyptian music.
+“Our Truth” is based heavily on the Phrygian modes, which characterize Arabic and Egyptian music.
 Thanks to producer Waldemar Sorychta for some incredible work on the song, which put some international versatility in themes for the song “Our Truth.”

 # 2 – Heaven’s A Lie

 Do you believe in heaven?
 If you are a Christian, the most probable answer is yes.
 Let this song not change the love you have gained so far for the Lacuna Coil band.
 Thanks to the lead vocalist Cristina Scabbia that she cleared the true meaning of heaven in this song.
 The word heaven in the song “Heaven’s a Lie” is used as a metaphor for a “perfect life.”
 Hence, when the phrase “Your heaven’s a lie” in the song refers to people who try forcing their perceptions and opinions on others.
 The song is all about freedom of ideas, and thanks to its great reception, it got featured on a commercial for the T.V. show Criminal Minds.

 # 1 – Trip The Darkness